-Oneida County is home to one of the largest concentrations of freshwater lakes in the world, so there’s plenty of places to fish.
+Oneida County is home to one of the largest concentrations of freshwater lakes in the world, so there’s plenty of places to fish in the Northwoods of Wisconsin.
 And you don’t have to be an expert either—Oneida County’s lakes offer easy access and plenty of opportunities to boat a keeper.
 (Just don’t get upset if your kids catch more than you do.)
-Here are some great fishing lakes for your next family trip.
+Here are some great fishing lakes for your next family trip to the Northwoods.

 Minocqua Lake, Minocqua

 Anyone who’s driven through Oneida County has likely seen Minocqua Lake, a massive 1,300-acre lake that wraps around the charming town of Minocqua (also known as “The Island City”).
 Minocqua Lake is a popular destination for anglers and watersports enthusiasts alike, and those families that bring a fishing pole along on their boat ride will find lots of panfish, bass, walleye and musky.
 There are four public boat launches on the lake (Stack’s Bay, Cedar Street, Park Street and Menominee Street).

 Boom Lake, Rhinelander